awsker/a-link/README.md

 # The code
 While functional, it's a proof of concept more than anything.
 Exception handling, structure and documentation is sub-par.
+It is provided as is.
+No guarantees of any kind are offered.
 For process memory manipulation I use the [extemory](https://github.com/jeffora/extemory) library.